How many libraries does MSU have?

 Can I post a flyer in the Main Library?

 All flyers must be approved prior to posting.
 The Library generally only posts flyers produced by MSU-recognized student organizations or MSU departments.
 Please deliver them to the Circulation Desk (inside the Main Library's south entrance) or send them through the campus mail addressed to Circulation, Main Library, 366 W. Circle Drive East Lansing, MI 48824.
 If approved, the flyers will be posted by library staff.
 All unapproved posters will be removed.

 Does the library own videos and other multimedia materials?

-The Digital & Multimedia Center on 4-West houses audio and video tape players, slide projectors, microfiche readers, campus cable television, and one of the campus Microcomputing Labs (Macintosh & PC).
+The Gerald M Kline Digital and Multimedia Center on 4-West houses audio and video tape players, slide projectors, microfiche readers, campus cable television, and one of the campus Microcomputing Labs (Macintosh & PC).
 Taped class lectures and assigned listening/viewing materials are provided.
 The G. Robert Vincent Voice Library holdings and the MSU Libraries' Software Collection are also located in the Gerald M Kline Digital and Multimedia Center.

 Can I reserve a room in the Main Library?